Contact with the outside world

 The phones are located

 The cost of phone calls is in line with market prices

-The prices vary depending on the company which provides prison with telephones.
-The Commissioner for Human Rights receive a considerable number of complaints related to the high cost of phone calls in some facilities.
-There is also a problem with getting a call at the expense of the person answering the telephone.
+The prices vary depending on the company providing the service.
+The Commissioner for Human Rights received a considerable number of complaints regarding the high prices of telephone calls in some establishments.
+The system of billing the person receiving the call is an issue.

 Phones calls are wire tapped